ndevlin/LiveRayMarching/README.md

 - Focal Length: Zoom amount: Small Focal length = Wide-Angle, Large Focal length = TelePhoto
 - Exposure: Percent above or below 100% default exposure level
 - AO Amount: Amount of Ambient Occlusion: More corresponds with greater AO shadowing
-- SSS All: By default, the robot's eyes use a Sub-Surface Scattering material, but this control makes everuthing use SSS to visibly show the effect
+- SSS All: By default, the robot's eyes use a Sub-Surface Scattering material, but this control makes everything use SSS to visibly show the effect
 - Robot Color: Change the albedo color of the robot